5hidobu/AMSI_bypuss/README.md

 ![image](https://user-images.githubusercontent.com/65976929/214708528-27b34a1b-73fc-48dc-9264-099b0ee51fed.png)

 ---
-ok, now we understand that (maybe) we can patch this API call in order to break something and run whatever we want.
+ok, now we understand that we can patch this API call in order to break something and run whatever we want.

 ![image](https://user-images.githubusercontent.com/65976929/214709073-5bf5ed8e-e3d9-4107-b8bb-314112627cbb.png)